-There’s one feature that some lenders offer with their mortgage products which we’ve never really discussed before.
-Lately, however, it seems like everywhere we look, more and more lenders are advertising it.
-Maybe it’s a sign of the times, since housing prices are at their highest, as well as household debt levels, and we could all use a little relief in the financial department of our lives.
-But this is one feature that might sound too good to be true: it’s the option to skip-a-payment and, while it could be helpful in times of financial duress, it comes with some consequences.
-Take a look at how it works, what it could cost you, and what to consider before making the decision to refrain from making one of your monthly mortgage payments.
+There’s one feature that some lenders offer with their mortgage: The option to skip a payment.
+While it could be helpful in times of financial duress, it comes with some consequences.
+Take a look at how it works, what it could cost you, and what to consider before making the decision to refrain from making one of your regular mortgage payments.

 How does the skip-a-payment feature work?

-Many of Canada’s mortgage providers offer products that allow homeowners to skip anywhere from 1 to 4 mortgage payments per year, without question.
+Many of Canada’s mortgage providers offer products that allow homeowners to skip anywhere from one to four mortgage payments a year.
 If you find yourself strapped for cash, this is obviously a tempting offer.
-However, skipping a payment means not putting any money towards your principal loan amount or interest charges – and the payment you’re missing is still being charged interest, which will all be added to your total mortgage balance.
+However, skipping a payment means not putting any money towards your principal loan amount or interest charges—and the payment you’re missing is still being charged interest, which will all be added to your total mortgage balance.

-If you skipped your January 2014 mortgage payment, you’d miss the chance to pay down $780 of principal + $927 of interest, and to lower the overall remaining balance of your mortgage.
-Instead, that interest ($927) would be added to the principal as it was on December 31st ($341,561), so your balance would actually go up (to $342,488) by not making that payment.
+If you skipped your payment, you miss the chance to pay down your principal plus your interest as well as the opportunity to lower the overall remaining balance of your mortgage.
+Instead, that interest is added to the principal so your balance will actually increase by not making that payment.

 Skipping even just one payment throughout the life of your mortgage results in interest capitalization; this is when your interest is added to the balance of your loan (as shown above), which is continually charged more and more interest, until the day you make your final payment.